pf4j/pf4j.github.io/_posts/2018-07-19-extension-instantiation.md

 To create extensions instances, PF4J uses an [ExtensionFactory]({{ site.codeurl }}/pf4j/src/main/java/org/pf4j/ExtensionFactory.java).
 By default, PF4J uses `DefaultExtensionFactory` as implementation of `ExtensionFactory`.

-You can change the default implementation with
+You can change the default implementation with:
 ```java
 new DefaultPluginManager() {